-17 This includes expenditures for: (1) the sponsoring, advertising, or promotion of sports or sporting events; support of an individual, group, or sports team; and purchase of or support for equipment, uniforms, sports facilities, and/or training facilities; (2) advertising in the name of the cigarette company or any of its brands in a sports facility, on a scoreboard, or in conjunction with the reporting of sports results; and (3) functional promotional items (clothing, hats, etc.) connected with a sporting event.
+17 The Commission's question about "sports and sporting events" has always asked the companies to report expenditures for: (1) the sponsoring, advertising, or promotion of sports or sporting events; support of an individual, group, or sports team; and purchase of or support for equipment, uniforms, sports facilities, and/or training facilities; (2) advertising in the name of the cigarette company or any of its brands in a sports facility, on a scoreboard, or in conjunction with the reporting of sports results; and (3) functional promotional items (clothing, hats, etc.) connected with a sporting event.
+The question about sports and sporting events is separate from, and duplicative of, the reporting of the individual advertising and promotion categories.